Putting Matcha powder in a cup using bamboo scoop

 What is Culinary and Ceremonial Matcha?

-In Japan, tea producers choose not to use these two matcha grades as classification standards, but rather a more complex evaluation system.
-They assess each blend based on its individual characteristics, such as taste, texture, color, cultivar, and feel.
-In fact, all matcha powders are considered to be of the same quality because each are recognized as having a unique profile intended for different preferences.
+The term "ceremonial grade" common defines higher-quality matcha, while the latter defines lower quality.
+This portrayal isn't completely accurate, however.
+In Japan, tea producers choose not to use these two grades as classification standards, but rather a more complex evaluation system.
+They assess each blend based on individual characteristics, such as taste, texture, color, cultivar, and feel.
+In fact, all matcha powders are considered to be of the same quality 'grade' because each are recognized as having a unique profile intended for different preferences.

 Differences Between Culinary and Ceremonial Matcha

 At Senbird Tea, we describe matcha suitable for enjoyment with only water as ceremonial grade.
-This designation is because ceremonial matcha is generally made using first harvest leaves.
+This designation is because ceremonial matcha is usually made using first harvest leaves.
 As a result, these matcha powders will have a fine texture, subtle sweetness, and bright green color.

 Ceremonial Matcha vs. Culinary Matcha Infographic